HMS Urge: Career

 As the Siege of Malta intensified, bombing of the base of the 10th Submarine Flotilla caused the difficult decision to withdraw it from Malta to set up a new base of operations at Alexandria in Egypt.

 On 27 April 1942, Urge set sail for Alexandria, with 32 crew, 11 naval passengers and a war correspondent.
 She failed to arrive at Alexandria on 6 May 1942, and was reported overdue on that day.
 Until the discovery of her wreck in 2019, her final fate was not completely certain.
 She had struck a mine, while she was still on the surface, soon after exiting the Grand Harbour.
 The explosion was violent and the bow of the submarine became detached (possibly after impact on the sea bed) as the submarine sank suddenly, with no survivors.
-Among those lost, and onboard unofficially, was war correspondent Bernard Gray.
+Among those lost, and on board unofficially, was war correspondent, Bernard Gray.